-(8) Ensure that the suction and pressure relief valve connection and the vapour release valve connection are correctly inserted in the retaining holes in the main spar and that the grooves are engaged correctly with the locking plates on the aft face of the main spar.
+- (8) Ensure that the suction and pressure relief valve connection and the vapour release valve connection are correctly inserted in the retaining holes in the main spar and that the grooves are engaged correctly with the locking plates on the aft face of the main spar.
 Unless these precautions are taken it is possible for the connections to be fractured.

-(9) Before tightening the slip knots, ensure that the tank is correctly positioned by filling with fuel and pressurizing to 6 lbf/in2.
+- (9) Before tightening up the slip knots ensure that the tank skin studded plates are positioned correctly.